 Focus on ease

-A Customer Effort Score (CES) survey can be helpful for gauging the ease of an existing loyalty programme, or of your customer experience in general.
+A Customer Effort Score (CES) survey can be helpful for gauging the ease of an existing customer loyalty program or of your customer experience in general.

 Fees are OK, as long as the value is above and beyond

-We’ve recently seen the traditional loyalty programme evolve into something more like a subscription, with customers paying a monthly fee in return for a VIP experience with a business.
-This could be unlimited free priority shipping, after the example of Amazon Prime, or additional perks and features, as with premium packaged bank accounts like HSBC Premier.
+We’ve recently seen the traditional customer loyalty program evolve into something more like a subscription, with customers paying a monthly fee in return for a VIP experience with a business.
+This could be unlimited free priority shipping or additional perks and features.

-Giving your customers a choice of rewards can be very appealing, and it broadens the range of people who will be tempted by your loyalty scheme.
+Giving your customers a choice of rewards can be very appealing, and it broadens the range of people who will be tempted by your customer loyalty program.
 Understanding your customer segments and their preferences and priorities can be instrumental here.

 Tier your rewards

-Make loyalty rewards a progressive achievement by building tiers into your programme.
+Make loyalty rewards a progressive achievement by building tiers into your customer loyalty programs.
 The more loyal a customer is, the more rewards they get.
-This is a form of gamification which encourages customers to get to the next level and unlock more benefits.
+This is a form of gamification that encourages customers to get to the next level and unlock more benefits.
 It can have a competitive element too, with high-tier customers feeling proud of their status and lower-tier ones feeling motivated to achieve the same level of prestige.

-To get the most out of a tiered programme, make sure all the levels available are shown clearly in your marketing, and that the pathway to getting to a higher tier is clearly explained.
-You can encourage high-tier customers to spread the word about the programme by giving them profile badges or icons to use on your website or on social media.
+To get the most out of a tiered program, make sure all the levels available are shown clearly in your marketing, and that the pathway to getting to a higher tier is clearly explained.
+You can encourage high-tier customers to spread the word about the program by giving them profile badges or icons to use on your website or on social media.

 Creating a customer loyalty program requires extensive knowledge of your customer experiences, behaviour and preferences, meaning your brand needs a way of examining multiple input streams of data.